 Parents/Guardians: Overall, parents and guardians were very satisfied based on the survey.
-Though if they had to choose something, they wanted more one-on -one tutoring and instructional support, additional after school programs, and increased access to transportation.
-We addressed this by adding teachers aides, adding an after school program for students to enroll, and started to invest in a transportation program for the following year.
-Also expanded our enrichment program to include robotics, coding, and chess.
+Though if they had to choose something, they wanted more one-on -one tutoring and instructional support, additional after school programs, and more restorative justice practices.
+We addressed this by adding teacher's aides, adding enrichments to our after-school program, and implementing PBIS school-wide.
+We also expanded our enrichment program to include more STEM classes.
+In addition, we partnered with a local church and a high school to provide tutoring services to our students both in-person and online.

-Students: Students and parents provided feedback that they want to use additional funding to address the lost instructional time during the COVID-19 Pandemic.
+Students: Students provided feedback that they want to use additional funding to